 Performing viscosity testing under very low shear conditions also enables the measurement of zero-shear viscosity.
 Zero-shear viscosity is a plateau value obtained at very low shear.
 Far below the range typically attainable with a viscometer.
 A high value of zero-shear viscosity can help to immobilise suspended solids or emulsified liquid droplets, contributing significantly to physical stability.

-The term used to describe a viscosity value obtained with a Brookfield-type viscometer or similar other instrument employing, typically, a rotating spindle that dips into a beaker of the liquid to be tested.
+The term used to describe a viscosity value obtained with a Brookfield-type viscometer or similar other instrument.
+These machines employ, typically, a rotating spindle that dips into a beaker of the liquid to be tested.
 Brookfield viscosity can be fearsomely confusing due to a multitude of instrument types and accessories, many combinations of which can deliver widely varying viscosity measurements.
 We have a full complement of Brookfield viscometer instruments and accessories and can identify and perform the most appropriate tests for your needs.

 Calibration and Traceability